Ohio To Juárez And Back Again: Why Tariffs On Mexico Terrify The Auto Industry

 "What do we have to achieve in the immigration issue before suddenly the tariffs are now taken away?" asks Aaron Lowe, senior vice president for regulatory and government affairs for the Auto Care Association, which represents companies that provide aftermarket auto parts and services.
 "It's very, very vague."

 Frontera Radiators and Parts, based in El Paso, Texas, right on the border, operates multiple manufacturing facilities in Mexico.
-It makes truck radiators that are no longer produced in the U.S. CEO Arnoldo Ventura is considering buying products from competitors in India or Dubai, if the tariffs do make it up to 25%.
+It makes truck radiators that are no longer produced in the United States.
+CEO Arnoldo Ventura is considering buying products from competitors in India or Dubai, if the tariffs do make it up to 25%.
 But planning is difficult.

 "Instead of looking forward a year or two years of planning, we're just planning on every week," Ventura says.